Post-traumatic stress disorder: Trauma

 PTSD has been associated with a wide range of traumatic events.
-The risk of developing PTSD after a traumatic event varies by trauma type and is highest following exposure to sexual violence (11.4%), particularly rape (19.0%).
+The risk of developing PTSD after a traumatic event varies by trauma type and is the highest following exposure to sexual violence (11.4%), particularly rape (19.0%).
 Men are more likely to experience a traumatic event (of any type), but women are more likely to experience the kind of high-impact traumatic event that can lead to PTSD, such as interpersonal violence and sexual assault.

 Motor vehicle collision survivors, both children and adults, are at an increased risk of PTSD.
 Globally, about 2.6% of adults are diagnosed with PTSD following a non-life-threatening traffic accident, and a similar proportion of children develop PTSD.
 Risk of PTSD almost doubles to 4.6% for life-threatening auto accidents.
 Females were more likely to be diagnosed with PTSD following a road traffic accident, whether the accident occurred during childhood or adulthood.

 Post-traumatic stress reactions have been studied in children and adolescents.
 The rate of PTSD might be lower in children than adults, but in the absence of therapy, symptoms may continue for decades.
 One estimate suggests that the proportion of children and adolescents having PTSD in a non-wartorn population in a developed country may be 1% compared to 1.5% to 3% of adults.
-On average, 16% of children exposed to a traumatic event develop PTSD, varying according to type of exposure and gender.
-Similar to the adult population, risk factors for PTSD in children include: female gender, exposure to disasters (natural or manmade), negative coping behaviours, and/or lacking proper social support systems.
+On average, 16% of children exposed to a traumatic event develop PTSD, with the incidence varying according to the type of exposure and gender.
+Similar to the adult population, risk factors for PTSD in children include: female gender, exposure to disasters, maladaptive coping behaviors, or lacking proper social support systems.

 Predictor models have consistently found that childhood trauma, chronic adversity, neurobiological differences, and familial stressors are associated with risk for PTSD after a traumatic event in adulthood.
-It has been difficult to find consistently aspects of the events that predict, but peritraumatic dissociation has been a fairly consistent predictive indicator of the development of PTSD.
+It has been difficult to find consistently predictive aspects of the events that predict, but peritraumatic dissociation has been a fairly consistent predictive indicator of the development of PTSD.
 Proximity to, duration of, and severity of the trauma make an impact.
 It has been speculated that interpersonal traumas cause more problems than impersonal ones, but this is controversial.
 The risk of developing PTSD is increased in individuals who are exposed to physical abuse, physical assault, or kidnapping.
 Women who experience physical violence are more likely to develop PTSD than men.